yulingggg/gradle-build-scan-quickstart/README.md

 ## Learn more

-Read the [build scan plugin user manual][manual] to learn more about build scans and the build scan plugin.
+Read the [Gradle Build Scan Plugin User Manual][manual] to learn more about build scans and the build scan plugin.

 ## Need help?